dectrees/MazeRunner/README.md

-A simple game prototype for demostration of some basic game techniques:
+A simple game prototype for demonstration of some basic game techniques:

 play the game here: